webida/webida-restful-api/docs/AliasApi.md

 <a name="findAliases"></a>
 # **findAliases**
-> [Alias] findAliases(aliasId, workspaceId, )
+> [Alias] findAliases(aliasId, workspaceId, srcPath)

-get alias objects. set aliasId to &#39;*&#39; to find all aliases in some workspace. if alias id is given, only 0 or 1 matched alias object will be returned.
+get alias objects. set aliasId to &#39;*&#39; to find all aliases in some workspace.
+If alias id is given, only 0 or 1 matched alias object will be returned, ignoring workspaceId and srcPath.
+To get an alias object of some wfs path, set srcPath value to some path, and to find all aliases in a workspace, set it to &#39;*&#39; (empty value is not allowed by definition)

 ### Example
 ```javascript